AidCoinCo/aidpay-api-doc/api.md

 ## Usage

-You can use our SDK or implementing your and calling our APIs at
+You can use our SDK or implement your own and call our APIs at

 ```
 https://www.aidchain.co/api/v1/aidpay/payments
 ```

-For each API call you must provide as Header
+For each API call you must provide as a Header

 * `Content-Type: application/json`
 * `api-key: <your api key>`